About Music Education

 Unparalleled Job Placement

-Our graduates who have earned their New York State initial teaching certifications enjoy 100 percent job placement.
+Graduates who possess a New York State initial teaching certifications and/or master’s degree enjoy almost 100 percent job placement in school settings.

 Mobile Device Technology Integration